 Why make games on Scratch?

-As we mention in our What is Scratch article, Scratch is one of the best platforms for all ages to build coding projects online.
+As we mention in our Scratch coding article, Scratch is one of the best platforms for all ages to build coding projects online.
+The platform is easily accessible for android tablets, and most desktop OS.
 It's also a great starting point for new coders ages 8+ to begin learning coding fundamentals through block-based coding.

-The Scratch programming language is incredibly versatile, and can be used for anything from making animations to telling interactive stories.
+The Scratch programming language is incredibly versatile — Scratch blocks can be used for anything from making animations to telling interactive stories.
 The most popular use of Scratch, however, is to program video games.

 If you visit the Scratch community (https://scratch.mit.edu), you'll find an incredible collection of video games constantly being updated and added to.
 The Scratch programming language is perfect for fun games because it supports player input, and gives players nearly unlimited control over its code.